CuBoulder/Documentation/docs/HowWeWork/index.md

 1. New CMS
     - We are building a new version of our Web Express CMS which is designed to allow site builders and editors, who likely do not know how to code, to build rich web experiences through www.colorado.edu branded websites.
-    - It is built using Drupal 9.
+    - It is built using the latest version of Drupal as a foundation with significant customomization on top.
-2. Migration of sites from old D7 Web Express to new CMS
+2. Migration of sites from current D7 Web Express to the new CMS
-    - In addition to 1. above, this includes migration of databases, files and training of users of the new CMS, among other things.
+    - We are currently (as of the start of 2024) beginning the migration process and expect that the migration of the over 1300 websites that make up the www.colorado.edu website will be mostly if not completely finished by the end of the calendar year.
 3. Oghma
     - This is a new application and API that will be the center of knowledge and management tool for our websites
 4. Old Drupal 7 based CMS.
-    - This is a powerful tool that our clients have come to rely on for many things.
-    - Drupal 7 is coming up against end of life date
-    - Needs to be updated to new tool
+    - we are responsible for care and maintenance of the legacy CMS system that is still widely used until the migration process is completed.

 ## development principles